 A defector from the Empire turned mercenary for hire, Kyle’s initial backstory, before being hired by the Rebellion to steal the plans for the Death Star (well, part of them—it, like a lot of things in the Expanded Universe, is a long, convoluted story) is one of, well, dark forces.
 He operates in the seedy shadows of the galaxy far, far away, taking jobs from anyone as long as the pay is good.
 He’s a rebel with no cause and a whole galaxy of people to shoot up.

 That doesn’t really change as Dark Forces progresses and Kyle’s job for the Rebellion evolves into a battle to stop the Empire’s nascent battledroid program, the Dark Trooper project, from being completed.
 But when the success of Dark Forces demanded a sequel—in the form of Star Wars: Jedi Knight: Dark Forces II—Kyle returned and was given a character shakeup that, at first, seems like it’s predictably tiresome at this point.
-Because, as the clunky game title implies, Dark Forces II, set decades after the first in the years immediately following Return of the Jedi, reveals that Kyle himself is strong in the Force, like his father Morgan before him.
+Because, as the clunky game title implies, Dark Forces II, set years after the first in the years immediately following Return of the Jedi, reveals that Kyle himself is strong in the Force, like his father Morgan before him.

 Given that the primary plot of Dark Forces II is a revenge quest for Kyle as he chases down the Dark Jedi Jerec and his cohorts for killing his father, a fascinating picture begins to coalesce—this mercenary hero finding himself thrust into the endless spiritual clash between light and dark, between Jedi and Sith unwillingly, having to grasp with a power and past he never knew while also contending with the trauma and lingering rage he feels about his father’s passing.